 For Type II and Type III sign, use LED-illuminated “15” speed limit message.

 Include all hardware to provide a functional assembly.
-Assembly includes specified structural support with foundation, mounting hardware, an approved solid state flasher - dual circuit controller assembly, an approved solid state time clock and wiring for the indications.
+Functional assembly includes specified structural support with foundation, mounting hardware, an approved solid state flasher - dual circuit controller assembly, an approved solid state time clock and wiring for the indications.

 Provide and label an on/off switch in the controller assembly to operate the flashing yellow LED lenses and the steady red "15" speed limit message while retaining power to the time clock.

-Provide sign assembly capable of obtaining power from solar or electric source.
+Provide a hardwired or solar powered capable system as indicated on the approved plans.

+If solar powered, ensure the solar power system (panel dimensions and battery capacity) is properly sized to provide 24/7 operation.
+Provide a lockable enclosure for the batteries.
+The design of the enclosure shall allow batteries to be easily removed and replaced.
+All power inputs shall be fuse or other current limiting device protected.

+If hardwired, connect wiring from sign to a circuit breaker in the electrical service disconnect box.

+Both solar powered and hardwired systems shall be able to recover from power loss and return to their operation state independent from user intervention.

 Provide all warranty documentation to the Representative at final acceptance.

 (i) Flashing Warning Sign.
-Provide a Flashing Warning Sign as specified in Section 1104, as indicated, and as follows:
+Provide a Flashing Warning Sign as specified in Sections 935, 936, and 950, as indicated, and as follows:

 Utilize approved yellow Light Emitting Diodes (LED) indications as specified in Section 955.

 Include all hardware to provide a functional assembly.
-Assembly includes specified structural support with foundation, mounting hardware, an approved solid state flasher - dual circuit controller assembly, an approved solid state time clock and wiring for the indications.
+Functional assembly includes specified structural support with foundation, mounting hardware, an approved solid state flasher - dual circuit controller assembly, an approved solid state time clock and wiring for the indications.

 Provide and label an on/off switch in the controller assembly to operate the flashing yellow LED lenses while retaining power to the time clock.

-Provide sign assembly capable of obtaining power from solar or electric source.
+Provide a hardwired or solar powered capable system as indicated on the plans.

+If solar powered, ensure the solar power system (panel dimensions and battery capacity) is properly sized to provide 24/7 operation.
+Provide a lockable enclosure for the batteries.
+The design of the enclosure shall allow batteries to be easily removed and replaced.
+All power inputs shall be fuse or other current limiting device protected.

+If hardwired, connect wiring from LED Blank-Out sign to a circuit breaker in the electrical service disconnect box.

+Both solar powered and hardwired systems shall be able to recover from power loss and return to their operation state independent from user intervention.

+Provide all warranty documentation to the Representative at final acceptance.